On Iterated Lorenz Curves with Applications: The Multivariate Case: Analysis of extremal dependence cases

-It is interesting to observe that unlike the $TP_{2}$ and $RR_{2}$ cases for the initial distribution, the iteration map \ref{5.1} is not strong enough to act on starting distributions subject to extremal copulas in as sense to bring the dependence to independence.
-Essentially, it preserves the full positive and negative dependence.
-A careful look on our proof logic in Appendix C, backed by our empirical observations, allows us to surmise that most probably only the extremal copulas are the ones that fail the tendency for independence in our iteration procedure.
-So it is not necessary to formulate our main theorem for $TP_{2}$ or $RR_{2}$ distributions.
-Yet, the density existence is not clear whether it is a condition that can be softened.
-All this drives us to formulate the following:
+Notably, in contrast to the $TP_{2}$ and $RR_{2}$ cases, the iteration map ( \ref{5.1}) does not drive initial distributions with extremal copulas toward independence.
+Instead, it preserves the maximal positive or negative dependence structure.
+Our analysis in \textit{Appendix C}, supported by empirical observations, strongly suggests that only the extremal copulas resist this convergence to independence.
+This implies that the $TP_{2}$ or $ RR_{2}$ conditions in our main \textit{Theorem} \ref{main-th} may not be strictly necessary.
+However, it remains unclear whether the density requirement can be relaxed.
+This leads us to formulate the following conjecture: